fuzdun/platformer/README.md

-Working titles: **Durian**, **Echinocyte**, **Aka Uni**
+Working title: **Durian**

-An arcade platformer platformer inspired by Thumper, Hyper Demon and Jeff Minter games.
-The goal is to induce a platforming flow state using clear audiovisual gameplay cues set against progressive levels of psychedelic obfuscation.
-The game will feature a reactive soundtrack mixing live drums, cavernous ambient and jungle music
+An arcade platformer platformer inspired by games like Thumper, Hyper Demon and Space Giraffe.
+The goal is to induce a platforming flow state using clear audiovisual gameplay cues set against progressively more psychedelic obfuscation.
+The game will feature a reactive soundtrack mixing live drums, cavernous ambient and jungle/DnB

-Built with Odin, SDL and OpenGL
+Built with Odin, SDL2 and OpenGL

 Currently in active development, playable soon.
 Planned for release sometime in 2026